Your path to becoming an End-of-Life Doula, starts with Befriending Death.

 REFUND/CANCELLATION POLICY: WE DO NOT OFFER REFUNDS.
 IT IS OUR EXPECTATION THAT STUDENTS COMPLETE THEIR COURSEWORK AND GRADUATE WITH THEIR COHORT IN ORDER TO EARN A CERTIFICATE.
 IF YOU HAVE PAID AND NOT YET ACCESSED THE COURSEWORK, YOU MAY CONSIDER OFFERING A ONE-TIME GIFT OF YOUR ENROLLMENT AS A SCHOLARSHIP TO A STUDENT IN NEED.

-The End-of-Life Doula Pathway is comprised of both the Befriending Death Course and the Doula Training Program.
+The End-of-Life Doula Program is comprised of both the Befriending Death Course and the End-of-Life Doula Training.

 -